St. Louis Fed employees

 active engagements in the Bank’s Econ Lowdown economic education curriculum

-college and eight high school students served as interns, with eight college interns offered full-time employment
+college and 10 high school interns, with eight college interns offered full-time employment

 page views for the FRED® Blog, which provides analysis on key data found in FRED

-page views for Regional Economist, providing insights on economic issues in today’s headlines
+page views for Regional Economist, a publication that provides insights on economic issues in today’s headlines

 subscribers to the Bank’s various publications, blogs and newsletters